-Sensory and Motor Abnormalities is one of the main categories of symptoms PANS PANDAS patients can experience.
+Sensory & Motor Abnormalities are one of the main PANS PANDAS symptom categories

 Like all PANS PANDAS symptoms, motor abnormalities can look different from patient to patient.